 - L-1.
-Inmates will be screened by the Court Security/Transports Unit to determine eligibility for shuttle transport using the guidelines established by Northwest Shuttle System.
-AJ medical and behavior health staff will be consulted in cases of severe medical or mental health conditions.
+Inmates will be screened by the transport sergeant for eligibility for shuttle transport using the guidelines established by Northwest Shuttle System.
+DCAJ medical and mental health staff will be consulted in cases of severe medical or mental health conditions.
 Factors to consider when determining whether an inmate is suitable for the shuttle system include:

 - a.
 Assault and escape risk.

 - b.
 Severe mental disease or defect.

 - c.
 Suicidal.

 - d.
 Serious medical issues.

 - e.
-Demonstrated violent behavior toward members and inmates.
+Demonstrated violent behavior toward staff and inmates.

 - f.
 Vulnerability.

 - g.
 Dangerousness.

 - h.
 Pregnant.

 - L-2.
-When an inmate(s) is deemed inappropriate for transport utilizing the statewide shuttle system, other arrangements may be made.
-The Court Security/Transports Sergeant will confer with their chain of command when making these decisions.
+If an inmate(s) is deemed inappropriate for transport utilizing the statewide shuttle system, other arrangements may be made to transport the inmate.
+The transport sergeant will confer with the lieutenant when making these decisions.